eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity.hub.architecture.md

 ### 3.6.1.
 DidDocumentPublisher

-The `DidDocumentPublisher` is responsible for generating, provisioning and deprovisioning DID documents to a `Verifiable Data Registry` (VDR) such as a CDN that serves a Web domain.
-The publisher is a state machine that can asynchronously transition as follows:
+The `DidDocumentPublisher` is responsible for generating, publishing and unpublishing DID documents to a `Verifiable Data Registry` (VDR) such as a CDN that serves a Web domain.
+The publisher can transition as follows:

-- **Publish**: GENERATED -> PROVISIONING -> PROVISIONED
+- **Publish**: GENERATED -> PUBLISHED
-- **Unpublish**: PROVISIONED -> DEPROVISIONING -> DEPROVISIONED
+- **Unpublish**: PUBLISHED -> UNPUBLISHED
-- **Republish**: PROVISIONED -> GENERATED -> PROVISIONING -> PROVISIONED

 All operations publish events.

-The `DidDocumentPublisher` delegates to extensions for handling provisioning to VDRs.
+There can be only one publisher per DID method, and all available publishers are kept in a `DidPublisherRegistry`, which can be used to contribute publishers via the extension mechanism.

 ### 3.6.2.
 DidDocumentService

 The `DidDocumentService` returns a **managed** DID document to the requesting client.
 Note that it _**does not**_ resolve foreign DID documents.
 Note also this service is intended for internal use.
 DID resolution should be performed through specific DID methods that work directly with a VDR.

+The `DidDocumentService` uses the `DidResourceStore` internally.

 ## 3.7.
 Auth/Permission Module